If you’re at the point where you think you need to replace your running shoes, you’ve probably waited too long.

 Time to trust your gut!
 You might not be able to see anything visually, but you will start to “feel” when your shoe has deteriorated.
 Over time, the material of the sole can harden from natural conditions (like running in the rain) and lose the springiness that helps cushion footfalls and protect knees.
-If you poke or squeeze the sole and find it hard where once it was springy or bouncy, this could be a sign the material has aged and your shoes need to be replaced.
+Poke and squeeze the sole.
+Is it hard where it was once bouncy and springy?
+This is a sign the material has aged and you should replace your running shoes.

 4/ Is your sole smooth and worn?

 Is your tread basically gone?
 Besides the risk of slipping, having a smooth sole means the shoes are compromised and will not give you what you need when you run.
 What’s tricky is that for some of us, the sole will only deteriorate in places depending on our running style.
 Don’t wait until the whole tread is gone!

 5/ Are you experiencing pain or niggles?